davidecatucci3/CPU-simulator/README.md

 - src/register_file.py: decode the instruction to be executed

 ## How to use it
-First you have to write your asm instructions in the src\asm\code.txt, after you can go in the config.ini file to configure the settings of the processor and at the end run the src/processor.py file
+First you have to write your asm instructions in the src/asm/code.txt, after you can go in the config.ini file to configure the settings of the processor and at the end run the src/processor.py file